alexbatistaarantes/addon_playlistToCSV/README.md

 Firefox add-on to create a CSV that list the videos from the Youtube playlist you're current on.

-The support methods to get the list is copying to clipboard or saving in a .csv file.
-Currently only the clipboard one is working.
+Currently only the copy to clipboard method to get the list is implemented.

 To install:
   - Download the .xpi file: https://github.com/whiplaxx/addon_playlistToCSV/blob/main/web-ext-artifacts/playlisttocsv-1.0-an%2Bfx.xpi